 - Windows PowerShell—Available only on Windows.
 Specifies the Windows PowerShell built on .NET Framework 4.5 and older versions.

 - PowerShell—Available only on Windows.
 Specifies the PowerShell built on .NET Core or the new .NET.

 - Terminal application—Available on macOS and Linux.
 This option will use the default shell environment, for example, bash, zsh, or sh.

-The Fiddler's terminal instance automatically proxies all HTTPS requests made by curl or Node.js libraries (like https, request, etc.) and all applications which respect the
+The Fiddler's terminal instance automatically proxies all HTTPS requests made by curl, Python or Node.js libraries (like https, request, etc.) and all applications which respect the

 https_proxy environment variables.